Sex trafficking of an adult or minor in Colorado

-Note that human trafficking for involuntary servitude is a separate and distinct offense.
+Note that human trafficking for involuntary servitude (labor trafficking) is a separate and distinct offense.

-Human trafficking for sexual servitude is a class 3 felony.
+People who traffic adults for sex servitude face a class 3 felony.
 It can be punished by as much as 16 years in prison and a fine of up to $750,000.

-Human trafficking of a minor for sexual servitude is a class 2 felony.
-Consequences of sex trafficking of a minor in Colorado can include up to 48 years in prison and a $1,000,000 fine.
+People who traffic a minor for sexual servitude is a class 2 felony.
+Consequences can include up to 48 years in prison and a $1,000,000 fine.

-Colorado sex trafficking is seldom charged alone.
-Often it is charged with assault, organized crime, and additional sexual offenses.
+Alleged traffickers usually face multiple charges, including assault, organized crime, and additional sex offenses.
 And when the alleged victim of sex trafficking is a minor, consent by the minor is not a defense to the charges.
-Additionally, human trafficking violates federal laws, under which it can be punished by life in federal prison.
+Additionally, violating CRS 18-3-504 also violates federal laws, under which it can be punished by life in federal prison.

 To help you better understand Colorado’s law against human sex trafficking, our Colorado sex crimes lawyers discuss the following, below: